pnp/blog/content/post/microsoft-graph-community-call-may-2021.md

-This month\'s community call features presentations on Application Consent Deep Dive (demystifying permissions and consent when accessing Microsoft Graph) and on Considerations for Creating Online Meetings (**Integration into Outlook or into other 3^rd^ party experiences)**.
+This month's community call features presentations on Application Consent Deep Dive (demystifying permissions and consent when accessing Microsoft Graph) and on Considerations for Creating Online Meetings (**Integration into Outlook or into other 3^rd^ party experiences)**.